Healing and AFTER-CARE Advice

 By listening to your artist and heeding the advice provided here, you’ll ensure your tattoo stays looking its best for many years to come.

-TRANSPARENT FILM DRESSING/BANDAGE
+TRANSPARENT FILM DRESSING/BANDAGE - AKA ‘Second Skin’

 CLINGFILM Wrap

 If your artist has applied a clingfilm bandage, this will protect your tattoo from dirt/infection and help get you home with a clean tattoo, however it doesn’t allow your skin to breathe and isn’t a healing aid.
+Clingfilm wraps should be removed after a maximum of a couple of hours to allow your skin to start the healing process.

 After your Tattoo